limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ![reset.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-14.png)

-I wrote this script to simplify the process of getting the "new" password in plaintext:
+I wrote `reset.sh` to simplify the process of getting the "new" password in plaintext.

 ```bash
 # cat reset.sh